magic003/objc/README.md

 The unit tests have basic usages.

-Check out the `examples` folder for more complicated examples.
+Check out the `examples` folder for more examples.

 ## Documentation